Sofiane-h31/aero-rag/README.md

 - The generator is small; answers are only as good as what retrieval surfaces.
 - Groundedness is a heuristic, not a guarantee — a human stays in the loop for anything safety-critical.
-- Natural extensions: a reranker on top of retrieval, an automated RAG evaluation (faithfulness / LLM-as-judge), and a small web UI.
+- Natural extensions: a reranker on top of retrieval, an automated faithfulness evaluation (LLM-as-judge), and a small web UI.

 ## Data & license